seifchen/kong-path-allow/README.md

 	}}
 ```
 * request /test/services will return the services object
-* request /test/services2 will get 404 not 403
+* request /test/services2 will got 404 not 403
 ```
   HTTP/1.1 404 Not Found
   Content-Type: application/json; charset=utf-8